bentoBAUX/bentobaux.github.io/_posts/2025-03-17-physically-based-parallax-occlusion-mapping-with-self-shadowing.md

 Going into more detail, we divide the total depth range (0 to 1) into multiple layers, allowing us to traverse the depth map in smaller, incremental steps.
 Starting from the viewer’s eye, we step along the view direction ($$viewDir$$) after hitting the surface at point A.

 We step into each layer in a fixed ``stepVector``, and at every step, we compare the sampled depth value from the depth map (``currentDepthMapValue``) with the current layer depth (``currentLayerDepth``).
-If the sampled depth is still greater than the current layer depth, we continue stepping forward until we find the correct intersection point.
+If the sampled depth is still greater than the current layer depth, we continue stepping forward until the ``currentDepthMapValue`` is smaller than the ``currentLayerDepth``.

-Before we address any questions, let me show you the code for this approach:
+Before we address any questions, let me show you how this can be implemented:

 ```hlsl
 float2 SteepParallaxMapping(sampler2D depthMap, float2 texCoords, float3 viewDir, int numLayers, float depthScale)